 Your goal is to make a workflow process that is intuitive, responsive, and flexible.
-As you map at your claim adjudication process you will see tasks pop up that are sheer repetition and can be automated to decrease time intensive items.
-Start with your obvious low hanging fruit to analyze patterns.
+As you map at your claim adjudication process you will see tasks pop up that is sheer repetition and can be automated to decrease time-intensive items.
+Start with your obvious low-hanging fruit to analyze patterns.

 Minimizing Claims Management Errors